U.S. Army Assault Helicopters Conduct Deck Landings on USNS Sacagawea

 |0

-This work, U.S. Army Assault Helicopters Conduct Deck Landings on USNS Sacagawea [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Assault Helicopters Conduct Deck Landings on USNS Sacagawea, by Grady Fontana, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.